Skip to main content

 What this isn't (yet)

 • No standalone JetBrains plugin.
-The server works with any LSP-aware editor in principle (Neovim's nvim-lspconfig, Helix, Zed).
-VS Code (and its forks) is the only one with a packaged extension today.
+The server works with any LSP-aware editor in principle; vulkro lsp --help prints ready-made snippets for Neovim (nvim-lspconfig), Helix, and Emacs eglot.
+VS Code (and its forks) is the only editor with a packaged extension today.